2 August 2024

 on course website

-This course would suit Social Sciences and Humanities students, especially those with a background in Politics, Philosophy, Economics, Development Studies, Human Geography, or International Relations.
+This course would suit students in Social Sciences and the Humanities, especially those with a background in Politics, Philosophy, Economics, Development Studies, Human Geography, or International Relations.

-• Engage critically with a range of national and international policy initiatives to address climate change.
+- Be able to engage critically with a range of local, national, and international policy initiative to address climate change.

 LMH Summer Programmes are designed to be eligible for credit, and we recommend the award of 7.5 ECTS / 4 US / 15 CATS for this course.